canyon289/SpookyAuthorNLP/report/capstone_report.md

 are able to make models that are much more predictive than yours.
 For me this is the difficulty with Kaggle, because it is competitive it requires large amount of dedication and time to get to the top.
-In some ways as well it's an unrealstic proxy for real life as the datasets and problems are predefined whereas in most companies solving those two problems are just as challenging as any of the math or coding.
+In some ways as well it's an unrealistic proxy for real life as the datasets and problems are predefined whereas in most companies solving those two problems are just as challenging as any of the math or coding.